 Longtails are what they sound like: the rear end of the bike is longer than normal which means that you can haul more stuff on the deck and/or beside the deck.
 In short, they ride how people expect a bike to ride; they “feel like a bike” is what most people will say after riding one.

-We have owned both a Yuba Mundo (2012-2016) and an Xtracycle Edgerunner (2015-current).
+We have owned both a Yuba Mundo (2012-2016), an Xtracycle Edgerunner (2015-current), and a Bike Friday Haul-a-Day (2017-current).
 There are several other models on the market and new ones every day, including folding options now (!), like the Xtracycle/Tern Cargo Node.
 And, there is always the classic bolt-on option, Xtracycle’s Free Radical, now reinvented as the Leap.

-We have both tried a Bullitt (2015) and we own a CETMA Largo (2016-current).
+We have tried a Bullitt (2015) and we own a CETMA Largo (2016-current).
 There are many other options here, too, with the CETMA and Metrofiets being two classic American options and the Canadian WIKE a newer choice.
-And, then there are the plethora of European options, etc.
+And, then there are the plethora of European options, etc. Please note that I am referring to the general long-john style of box bike when I write “bakfiets” and not the brand “Bakfiets.nl”.

 Our experience so far